-My LIfe’s Biggest Surprise Love: The Amazon Jungle
+My Life’s Biggest Surprise Love: The Amazon Jungle

 I knew I had to help.
 Love has exploded out of my heart for these jungle people.
 After spending months in the jungle the last three years, a love affair has ensued deep within me, that comes as a huge surprise to me.

 See, I travel to the Amazon Jungle to work with the Shamans and Plant Medicines.
-As a survivor and thrivor of multiple autoimmune disorders, I found myself deep within the Peruvian Amazon Jungle to find treatments for my illnesses.
+As a survivor and thriver of multiple autoimmune disorders, I found myself deep within the Peruvian Amazon Jungle to find treatments for my illnesses.
 It has been a long journey indeed, if I were to travel to this remote region of the world, seeking ancient mysteries and working with traditional healers.

 I never, ever thought I would find myself traveling to this region of the world.
 It was not on my vision board, nor was it on my list of places I longed to travel.
 No. The Amazon was a place I was happy to see on TV, and that was about it.